GregUtas/robust-services-core/src/subs/README.md

 (e.g. `#define` to define a constant, or `typedef struct`) have been converted to C++ analogs.
 In other cases, STL templates have been simplified.

+The syntax of the headers can be checked by compiling _subs.cpp_, which contains an `#include` for each header but is otherwise empty.
+The _vcxproj_ files are also provided to support this.